DracoBlue/hateoas-client-js/README.md

 * 1.0-dev
   - added handling for status code different to 200
-  - added * as indicator for breadth first search in EntryPoint#navigate
+  - added * as indicator for breadth first search in HttpAgent#navigate
   - added function as filter object
   - example files added
   - initial commit